Flare by Spatie

 ],

-When you want to ignore a specific livewire component from being collected, you can do so by adding the component class to the ignore array:
+When you want to ignore a specific Livewire component, add its class to the ignored array:

 LaravelCollectType::LivewireComponents->value => [